Cleaning and caring for your Caravan

-If the front of the van has a build up of bugs, now is the time to deal with it.
+If the front of the van has a splattering of bugs, now is the time to deal with it.
 Grab your Bugger Off and Debugger cloth (dipped in your Wash Bucket), wet the area and then liberally spray half of the front of the van and allow it to dwell for no longer than a minute.
 The Bugger Off contains powerful cleaners that break down the enzymes which make bugs so difficult to remove.
 Don't let it dry, slowly and gently in one direction wipe over the section, flipping and turning to a fresh side of the cloth often.
 Repeat as necessary until all the bugs are gone.
 Thoroughly rinse down the area afterwards.

 If you have any staining from the bugs etching into the paint, Paint Cleanse & Restore might help if the damage isn't too severe.
 Please note, Paint Cleanse & Restore is not suitable for matte or satin finishes.

-Mega Snow is a very effective cleaner that is safe for use on awnings, able to remove a fair amount of dirt with no scrubbing required.
-Apply the snow as you would the rest of the van, allow It to dwell for 2-3 minutes before pressure washing off thoroughly.
-Any ingrained dirt or mould can be scrubbed with A Little Chubby brush while the Mega Snow is dwelling, or afterwards with Sublime Clean.
+Mega Snow Job is a very effective cleaner that is safe for use on awnings - able to remove a fair amount of dirt with no scrubbing required.
+Apply the snow as you would to the rest of the van, allow it to dwell for 2-3 minutes before pressure washing off thoroughly.
+Any ingrained dirt or mould can be scrubbed with a Little Chubby brush while the Mega Snow Job is dwelling, or afterwards with Sublime Clean.
 The Big Black One is handy for reaching up to the higher sections of the awning as well.